-Our beautifully-designed Richmond Industrial parks are conveniently located 3 miles off I-75 via a four-lane highway and offer infrastructure, rail service, some of the lowest electric rates in the country and are AT&T Fiber Ready.
+Our beautifully-designed Richmond Industrial parks are conveniently located 3 miles off I-75 (Exit 83) via a four-lane highway and offer infrastructure, rail service, some of the lowest electric rates in the country and are AT&T Fiber Ready.
 Richmond Industrial Park South, Richmond Industrial Park South II and Richmond Industrial Park South III contain an aggregate total of 624 acres.
-There are 187 shovel-ready acres currently available in Richmond Industrial Park South III.
-The street, curbs and gutters are installed and the environmental, archaeological, wetland and karst assessments have been completed.
+There are 152 shovel-ready acres currently available in Richmond Industrial Park South III.
+The street, curbs and gutters are installed and the environmental, archaeological, wetland, geotechnical, karst and other due diligence assessments have been completed.
 The terrain of the park features gently rolling hills and lots can be configured to suit almost any need.

-Richmond’s location allows connection to global markets via Interstate 75 running north and south through the center of Madison County, Interstate 64 running east and west 20 minutes north, CSX rail and air travel from various airports: executive jet access at the Central Kentucky Regional Airport (formerly Madison Airport) and commercial access through Lexington, Louisville and Cincinnati.
+Richmond’s location allows connection to global markets via Interstate 75 running north and south through the center of Madison County.
 Interstate 75 has seven interchanges in Madison County with three of those serving Richmond.
+Interstate 64 runs east and west 20 minutes north.
+CSX rail is adjacent to Park III and air travel is available from various airports nearby.
+Executive jet access at the Central Kentucky Regional Airport (formerly Madison Airport) and commercial access through Lexington, Louisville and Cincinnati is readily available.

 Because we are progressive and forward-thinking, we provide infrastructure and help facilitate continuing education to create quality jobs for all people of Richmond, Madison County and surrounding counties.
 We understand that jobs provided by local industry enable our residents to enjoy a higher than average quality of life and revenue to the community in the form of taxes provides a solid foundation for needed services.